Closing arguments to begin in Trump impeachment trial

 WASHINGTON, DC (CNN) - It’s the day after the Super Bowl, and the impeachment trial of President Donald Trump is heading to the fourth quarter.

-President Donald Trump together with first lady Melania Trump and their son Barron Trump, arrive at the White House, Sunday, Feb.
+President Donald Trump, together with first lady Melania Trump and their son Barron Trump, arrive at the White House, Sunday, Feb.
 2, 2020, in Washington from a weekend trip at his Mar-a-Lago estate in Palm Beach, Fla.
 (AP Photo/Manuel Balce Ceneta)

 Closing arguments will be delivered Monday by House managers and Trump’s defense team.